OptionalRule/optionalrule.github.io/_posts/2021-06-27-gritty-healing-and-survival-rules.md

 **Good Food:** A hot meal or good quality food is needed for healing.
 Characters can use the [Foraging Rules](https://www.dndbeyond.com/sources/dmg/adventure-environments#Foraging) from Chapter 5 of the DMG if they need to find food in the wilderness.
 Finding *quality* food with foraging is difficult.
 Roll twice when foraging and if both rolls are successful, the food is of high enough quality to satisfy this requirement.
 Otherwise it is simply enough to keep you from starving.

-**Sleep**: Sleep or meditation is required as normal for your face.
+**Sleep**: Sleep or meditation is required as normal for your race.
 Without adequate shelter or if interrupted with combat this may require an individual DC 15 Constitution (Survival) check to satisfy this requirement.
 This roll may be modified or made at disadvantage under harsh conditions.

 **Medical Care:** Having proper care is important for a speedy recovery.
 Characters proficient in the Medicine skill may make a DC 10 Wisdom (Medicine) check to provide proper medical care to themselves or others.
 The DC is increased by 2 for every patient over the first and is made at disadvantage without proper medical supplies.